 Each surgery has its advantages, and you can learn more by reading our FAQ.
 Your surgeon will also discuss these procedures with you in detail, including risks and complications, and will recommend the surgery that is best for you.

 MultiCare’s weight-loss surgery program can help you improve your health, lose weight and feel better.
-Attend our free, no-obligation in-person seminar to learn more.
+Attend our free, no-obligation online seminar to learn more.